 BY HENRY BOYO

-Sadly, the fervent prayers from these Houses of worship have obviously not been directed to bringing about a positive turn around in our economy.
-Curiously, however, the IMF and reputable international and local experts had actually encouraged the belief that our economy will be enriched if we embraced SAP!
-Regrettably, thirty years later, we seem to have come full cycle and the same IMF and acclaimed financial powerhouses have again commended our government for swallowing the bitter pill of 50percent Naira devaluation, which they, as usual, claim to be the strategic path to economic recovery.
+Conversely, IMF and other reputable international and local experts had actually encouraged the belief that Nigeria’s economy will be enriched if we embraced SAP!
+Regrettably, thirty years later, the same IMF and cohorts have again commended our government for swallowing the bitter pill of 50percent Naira devaluation, which, as usual, they claim to be the strategic path to economic recovery.

-Incidentally, in order to restrain inflation, fuelled by the compounded expenditure, the CBN, may ironically be propelled to increase its debt holdings by borrowing and sterilizing part of the Naira surplus.
-Ultimately, the commercial banks, specifically, will earn close to N500bn annually from the high interest paid by CBN to remove such excess funds from the market.
+Incidentally, in order to restrain the inflation rate, fuelled by the increased expenditure, the CBN, may ironically be propelled to increase its debt burden with further borrowing to sterilize part of the Naira surplus.
+Ultimately, the commercial banks, specifically, will earn close to N500bn annually from the high interest paid by CBN to remove such “troublesome” excess funds from the market.

-Indeed, this fiscal rascality has prevailed since our return to civil rule, when revenue expectations were regularly deliberately understated, with inappropriately low crude oil price benchmarks, to contrive unrealistic budget deficits, which were subsequently approved as public debt, despite the suspiciously high double digit interest rates, which are clearly inappropriate for such sovereign loans.
-Indeed, if more realistic crude benchmarks had predicated the same budgets, such oppressive, additional government loans would be happily avoided; worse still, this culture of fiscal irresponsibility is instead, further magnified with additional disbursements, usually without appropriate prior legislative endorsement, from the excess revenue consolidated from actual higher than budget benchmark oil prices.
+Indeed, such fiscal rascality has prevailed since 1999, when revenue expectations were usually deliberately understated, with inappropriately low crude oil price benchmarks, to contrive fake budget deficits, which were subsequently approved and processed as public debt, despite the suspiciously high double digit interest rates, which were clearly inappropriate for such sovereign loans.
+Indeed, if more realistic crude benchmarks had predicated the same budgets, such oppressive, additional government loans would have been happily avoided; conversely, the culture of fiscal irresponsibility is further magnified with the increased allocations from the excess revenue consolidated from the higher than the budgeted benchmark for crude oil prices.

 Hereafter, we will assess the direct impact of the present 50percent Naira devaluation on critical factors such as inflation, productivity, employment and public confidence in holding the Naira as a store of value.

-Inexplicably, the additional government revenue from naira devaluation, would ultimately provide little succor for the economy, as it will further fuel inflation and reduce purchasing power of incomes and consumer demand.
-Furthermore, since local industries are still also largely dependent on raw material imports, all import bills will invariably also rise by about 50percent if N300=$1, as speculated.
-Furthermore, the industrial sector’s already disenabling production cost burden, will unfortunately, become compounded with another 50percent price increase for diesel and gas required to power their plants.
-Worse still, with almost 20percent inflation rate and increasing production cost, the bloated working capital, consequently required to sustain businesses will unfortunately also attract over 20percent interest rates to ultimately make Nigeria’s industrial output less competitive against import substitutes.
+Inexplicably, the additional revenue from naira devaluation, would ultimately provide little succor for the economy, as it will further fuel inflation and reduce the purchasing power of all incomes and consumer demand.
+Furthermore, since local industries are still also largely dependent on raw material imports, all import bills will invariably also rise by about 50percent if N300=$1.
+Additionally, the industrial sector’s already disenabling production cost burden, will unfortunately, become compounded with another 50percent price increase for the diesel and gas required to power their plants.
+Worse still, with inflation approaching 20percent and increasing production cost, the bloated working capital, consequently required to sustain businesses will unfortunately also attract well over 20percent rate of interest to ultimately make Nigeria’s industrial output less competitive against import substitutes.

-Furthermore, investment values in the stock market will depreciate from over $45bn when N200=$1 to less than $25bn with N300=$ exchange rate.
-Indeed, the value of our houses and all Naira denominated assets, including the cash in your pocket and savings accounts have all now lost up to 50percent of the previous dollar value, while the oppressive burden of paying outstanding import bills, and other dollar denominated loans may send these debtors to an early grave.
-Frankly speaking, our collective net worth and the value of all Naira denominated assets have now been cut in half, with just a stroke of the pen, but it is unlikely that the speculated inflow of foreign exchange, from portfolio investors will ever approach $20b as a result of this devaluation.
+Furthermore, investment values in the stock market will depreciate from over $45bn when $1 exchanges below N200 to less than $25bn with N300=$1 exchange rate.
+Indeed, the value of our homes and all Naira denominated assets, including the cash in your pocket and savings accounts have all now lost up to 50percent of the previous dollar value, while the oppressive burden of paying outstanding import bills, and other dollar denominated loans may send such debtors to early graves.
+Frankly speaking, our collective net worth has now been cut in half, with just a stroke of the pen, but it is unlikely that the speculated inflow of foreign exchange, from portfolio investors will ever approach $20b as speculated before this devaluation.

 However, since the CBN’s devaluation policy is fixated on dollar demand and supply, and obviously denies the pivotal role of systemic Naira surplus, as the prime cause of devaluation, further Naira devaluation will become inevitable, and the economy will sadly unravel.
-Clearly, if the surplus Naira syndrome remains untamed, a Naira exchange rate beyond N500-$1 will be possible this year.
-Incidentally, with the present Naira rate, the N1, 000 currency note which is our highest denomination is now worth just over $3.
-Surely, the Naira will never command public confidence as a safe store of value and will continue to slide, so long as CBN continues to auction dollar for higher Naira bids, in a market with excess Naira supply.
+Invariably, if the surplus Naira syndrome remains untamed, a Naira exchange rate beyond N500-$1 will be possible this year.
+Incidentally, the N1, 000 currency note is now valued just over $3 in the official market.
+Surely, the Naira will never command public confidence as a safe store of value and will continue to slide, so long as CBN continues to auction the dollar for higher Naira bids, in a market already plagued with excess Naira supply.”

 SAVE THE NAIRA,SAVE NIGERIANS!!